-This step is quite straightforward, as you have to simply use Google to do some research about the key players in the industry, You can do this by entering the type of industry you are interested in, into the search bar and going through the results one by one.
-You should try to find as many names and players in the industry that you can target.
+This step is quite straightforward as you have to simply use Google to do some research about the key players in the industry, You can do this by entering the type of industry you are interested in into the search bar and going through the results one by one.
+You should try to find as many names and players in the industry to target.
 For books or magazines, you could also use Amazon to do your research.

 - What books/magazines/newspapers does your ideal customer read?

 Similar to the previous answer, you can carry out your research for this question by using Google search.
-You can see what magazines are popular among your target audience, which you can also research on Amazon, by searching in the book section.
-Normally you won’t be able to target the names of the books, but you can try targeting the authors of those books.
+You can see what magazines are popular among your target audience, which you can also research on Amazon by searching in the books section.
+Normally, you won’t be able to target the names of the books, but you can try targeting the authors of those books.

-This can be a very essential part of your research, because normally people who are very interested in a particular topic or industry are the ones that are attending conferences or events.
+This can be a very essential part of your research because normally, people who are very interested in a particular topic or industry are the ones attending conferences or events.
 So it’s a great opportunity for you to find out what sort of competitions or events your target group is interested in, or is attending.